 Women who are experiencing thinning hair tend to gain better results from alternative treatments, such as PRP (platelet-rich plasma) therapy, ACell treatment, and HALOCOUTURE.
 Hair replacement surgery often doesn’t “take” as well in women as it does in men, for various reasons.
 Talk with your hair surgeon about what therapy would work best for restoring your hair.

-Hair Replacement Doctor in Seattle, Tacoma, and Spokane
+Hair Replacement Doctors in Seattle, Tacoma, and Spokane

 If you’ve noticed any of these early signs of hair loss and are determined to do something about it, then it’s time to take action and arrange a consultation with an experienced hair doctor.
 Dr. Robert Niedbalski at Northwest Hair Restoration is a leading authority on hair restoration techniques, and he understands the individual needs of his patients.